mmarkelov/react-vk/README.md

   pageId - ID of the page on your site,
   When Like button is clicked you can use onLike and onUnlike functions.
 You can use number of Likes for the current page as a parameter.
   Similar when Share With Friends is selected

+  # Important note!

+  According to documentation VK Like component require page_id if we need two or more independent likes on single page.
+So if you are using SPA - pageId attribute is required!!

   More information on [VK API](https://vk.com/dev/widget_like)

 * `<Playlist elementId={string} ownerId={number} playlistId={number} hash={string} options={object} />`